-The Corporate Code of Conduct and a Directors' Code of Conduct are supplemented by formal policies and procedures in relation to matters such as health and safety, environment and community, discrimination, harassment and bullying, diversity and equal opportunity and investor relations.
+The Corporate Code of Conduct and a Directors' Code of Conduct are supplemented by formal policies and procedures in relation to matters such as health and safety, anti-corruption, environment and community, discrimination, harassment and bullying, diversity and equal opportunity and investor relations.
+The Board monitors compliance with the Code of Conduct through internal auditing and implementation of various measures including the gifts register, safety records tracking and environmental records monitoring.

 Specific issues of note are summarised below: